Are diacritics used in phonemic transcription?

 First, holding down the Option key (on the bottom row of your keyboard) gives you common diacritical marks: e=´, i=ˆ, u=¨, n=˜, ~=`.
 To accent a letter, hold down the Option key, type the character representing that accent mark, then type the letter you want underneath it.
 For example, Option-i then e makes ê.

-READ ALSO: What is the IC in a phone?
+READ ALSO: What is the most competitive university in Canada?

 What is a diacritic and what does it mean?